SkyDeveloppement/Photon/README.md

 # Photon Documentation

 ## Initialize workspace
 When you have import all the repository on your workscpace you can start code.
+For simplify all you can download extension : https://marketplace.visualstudio.com/items?itemName=SkyDeveloppement.photon-extension .
+For more information on them go to the documentation of the extension.
 For benning you must create a file .photon for example "main.photon" and you must initialize the file photon-pack.json which is used by interpreter for many reason.
 For initialize them write and execute command in a terminal :
 ```
 start PhotonIDE/init.bat